 Aldebaran, the bull's eye fixed star, is one of the brightest stars in the heavens.
 It is one of the 15 Behenian fixed stars and along with Regulus, Antares, and Fomalhaut, one of the four Royal Stars of Persia.
 These four stars once marked the equinoxes and solstices.
 They are considered the guardians of the heaven, and Aldebaran was the guardian of the eastern sky.

-Dark Star Astrology provides a couple of perfect examples.
+- Dark Star Astrology provides a couple of perfect examples of this.
 John F. Kennedy, with his Gemini sun conjunct Aldebaran, was lusty, charismatic, and an eloquent speaker.
 He was also a leader who met a violent end when he was assassinated.
 John F. Kennedy, Jr. had Aldebaran rising.
 His bright future was tragically cut short when died in a plane crash.

 Also known as M45 or the Seven Sisters, the Pleiades is a cluster of seven stars that rests on the bull's shoulder.
 The Pleiades' brightest stars were named for the Seven Sisters in Greek mythology: Sterope, Merope, Electra, Maia, Taygeta, Celaeno, and Alcyone.
 There are two other primary stars in the Pleiades; Atlas, the father of the sisters, and Pleione, their mother and a goddess of the ocean.